FuelCell Energy Inc. (FCEL) Shares Up Despite Recent Market Volatility

 Jefferies, on the other hand, stated in their research note that they expect to see FCEL reach a price target of $3.
 The rating they have provided for FCEL stocks is “Hold” according to the report published on October 19th, 2022.

-Volatility was left at 7.51%, however, over the last 30 days, the volatility rate increased by 8.67%, as shares sank -19.53% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +16.17% upper at present.
+Volatility was left at 7.27%, however, over the last 30 days, the volatility rate increased by 6.37%, as shares sank -15.63% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.61% lower at present.

 Stock Fundamentals for FCEL